ARMmbed/yotta/docs/tutorial/yotta_link.md

 Here we can see that the file that was being built when the error occurred was:

 ```
-[1/3] Building C object ym/simplelog/source/CMakeFiles/simplelog.dir/path/to/helloyotta/yotta_modules/simplelog/source/simplelog.c.o
+[1/3] Building C object modules/simplelog/source/CMakeFiles/simplelog.dir/path/to/helloyotta/yotta_modules/simplelog/source/simplelog.c.o
 ```

-This is a path relative to the build directory, the `ym` directory is the subdirectory where dependencies are built, and is always followed immediately by a dependency name (if there were no `ym/` at the start of the path then the object would belong to the top-level module/app being built).
-So from `/ym/simplelog/...` we can tell that the failed file is in the `simplelog` dependency.
+This is a path relative to the build directory, the `modules` directory is the subdirectory where dependencies are built, and is always followed immediately by a dependency name (if there were no `modules/` at the start of the path then the object would belong to the top-level module/app being built).
+So from `/modules/simplelog/...` we can tell that the failed file is in the `simplelog` dependency.

 This is also visible from the source file where the error is reported: